mstksg/inCode/copy/entries/story-of-shapes.md

 Now, *even if you knew* the lengths of the input lists, you can *not* know the length of the output list without actually knowing what's inside your lists.
-You need to start "sampling".
+You need to actually start "sampling".

 That's why there is no `Monad` instance for `Backwards` or *optparse-applicative* parsers.
 For `Backwards` doesn't work because we've now